uclalawcovid19behindbars/custodial_mortality_project/README.md

 | California    | Deaths in California Jails are available from the CA DoJ                                                  | Observations removed     |
 | New Hampshire | Deaths in Secure Psychiatric Facilities Included                                                          | Observations removed     |
 | New Jersey    | Deaths in Special Treatment Units Included                                                                | Observations removed

+Note on deaths due to executions: Reported deaths due to execution are not removed from prepared data files and are included in summary statistics for agencies located in the `Output` folder.
+For more information on deaths due to execution in the U.S., please see the Death Penalty Information Center [link to database](https://deathpenaltyinfo.org/executions/execution-database).

 ## Structure and Organization of Data Files